LouisZhu040/ESP32CAM-TinyGuesture/README.md

 Captures images via a browser interface and uploads them to a Flask server—designed for collecting gesture data as a foundation for on-device TinyML model deployment.

 ---
+## Tech Stack:
+ESP32-CAM, Arduino, Python, Flask, TinyML
+---

 ## Why This Project Matters

 Nighttime selfies are often underexposed because users forget to turn on the flash.
 This tool collects gesture-trigger images(✌) to train a TinyML model, with the goal of enabling local gesture-driven flash control—enhancing user experience with low-cost hardware.

+Additionally, this project utilizes the low-cost ESP32-CAM hardware to develop an edge AI system for real-time gesture recognition.
+Using Flask as a lightweight backend, it collects image data efficiently for model training.
+The ultimate goal is to deploy TinyML models on the device, enabling offline gesture-controlled flashlight functionality.

 ---